sst/guide/_chapters/handle-cors-in-serverless-apis.md

 Notice that we are now returning the CORS headers.

-The two steps we've taken above ensure that if our Lambda functions are invoked through API Gateway, we are handling CORS properly.
+The two steps we've taken above ensure that if our Lambda functions are invoked through API Gateway, it'll respond with the proper CORS config.

 However, there are cases where API Gateway might run into an error and our Lambda functions are not invoked.
 For example, if the authentication information is invalid.
 In these cases we want API Gateway to respond with the right CORS headers as well.